-The ayes and noes shall be taken upon the passage of all ordinances and resolutions and entered upon the record of the proceedings of the council.
+The ayes and noes shall be taken and recorded upon the passage of all ordinances, and resolutions, or other actions and entered upon the record of the proceedings of the council.
 Upon the request of any member of the council, the ayes and noes shall be taken and recorded upon any vote.
 All members present at any meeting must vote; provided that no such member of the council shall cast a vote when to do so would be contrary to the applicable provisions of state law, including the laws pertaining to conflict of interest.
-(3-4-2003)

-No ordinance or resolution shall be passed without receiving the affirmative votes of at least three members of the
+No ordinance or resolution shall be passed without receiving the affirmative votes of at least three members of the council.